Scoring Hub

 All-Star

 A specific USASF sub-level between Level 4 and Level 5.
 Often called "Level 5 Prep" informally.
-Created to provide a stepping stone for teams ready to add certain Level 5 skills but not the full Level 5 package.
+Created to give teams a stepping stone toward certain Level 5 skills without the full Level 5 package.
 Has its own rules document.